 What is non-employee compensation?

-Non-employee compensation is defined as money you paid to an independent contractor who performs work for you.
+Non-employee compensation is defined as money paid to an independent contractor for work performed.
+Common examples include:

 - Awards for services

 What is the difference between Form 1099-NEC and Form 1099-MISC?

 Prior to 2020, Form 1099-MISC was used to report payments, including non-employee compensation.
 Beginning with tax year 2020, non-employee compensation is no longer reported on Form 1099-MISC.
 Instead, employers should use Form 1099-NEC.

 I’m a business owner.
 Do I need to file Form 1099-NEC for my workers?

 All businesses are required to file Form 1099-NEC form for non-employee compensation if the following conditions are met:

 - You paid someone who is not your employee